Williangalvani/qr-code-finder/README.md

 <pre>
   token_encoder.py [data] [width, height] [output file]
 </pre>
-to find and decode the data
+to find and decode the data: (it will try to use the first camera it finds)
 <pre>
   token_locator.py
 </pre>